 Deadlocks create situations similar to a traffic jam at an intersection, where none of the cars can move.
 It occurs when two processes attempt to gain exclusive access to a resource, and each of them waits on the other to complete before moving forward.

-In this article I'll discuss why deadlocks occur, how different databases handle deadlocks, how to resolve deadlocks, and tips on how to prevent them.
+In this article I'll discuss why deadlocks occur, how different databases handle them, how to resolve them, and tips on how to prevent them.

 Looking for a modern SQL editor?
 Try Arctype's free SQL editor for easy queries, visualizations, and sharing.